iherbllc/terraform-provider-paralus/README.md

 # Paralus terraform provider

 Terraform Provided for Paralus.
-Provides resources to manage clusters and projects
+See [docs](/docs) page for a full explanation of the various datasource/resources